-The Vanderbilt University Office of the Provost, in coordination with a number of offices and Schools, hosts the Undergraduate Research Fair every Fall.
+The Vanderbilt University Office of Immersion Resources, in coordination with a number of offices and Schools, hosts the Undergraduate Research Fair every Fall.
 This past year, nearly 100 Vanderbilt undergraduates representing every School showed off their research to faculty and their peers.
 Students were also judged and awarded by members of the Vanderbilt faculty.

 The Vanderbilt Kennedy Center Science Day is a day for students, faculty, and staff of the Kennedy Center to celebrate its research.
 Students present posters and research, much which is focused on neuroscience and clinical or behavioral psychology and intervention research.